 Part of the NCMA core mission is to receive and curate bacteria/archaea that are interesting or valuable to the scientific, educational and business communities.

-The strain should be identified to the species level, and should be devoid of protozoa, fungi and other algae.
+The strain should be a single bacteria clone, identified to the species level, and devoid of protozoa, fungi, and algae.
 Depositions should include information regarding collection (site, environmental/ecological data, date and collector), isolation information, identification (who identified the strain), known properties (e.g., toxicity, biosafety level, cell dimensions, etc.), and growth conditions (culture medium, temperature, salinity, etc.).

 Type strains of new species of bacteria and archaea that are deposited in the NCMA collection are subject to the Rules of the International Code of Nomenclature of Prokaryotes and do not have restrictions placed on their distribution for taxonomic or related academic research.